Largemouth Bass Fishing in Cuba

 This is a fairly new and exciting land-based option near the Bay of Pigs in southern Cuba.
 This expansive freshwater fishery is located less than three hours’ drive from Havana, making it the perfect option for a shorter trip or an add-on to a week-long live-aboard or flats trip.

 During the 1940s and 1950s, Cuba was famous for largemouth bass, and the lakes and reservoirs found throughout the island were considered world-class fisheries.
-More than 60 years later, the bass is still there, and now that access to the island has once again opened up, more and more people are focused on and interested in fishing for “la trucha negra” (the “Black Bass” of Cuba).
+More than 60 years later, the bass are still there, and now that access to the island has once again opened up, more and more people are focused on and interested in fishing for “la trucha negra” (the “Black Bass” of Cuba).

 This package provides a huge amount of flexibility, where you can choose a multi-day bass-focused trip on the waters of Laguna Del Tesoro (Treasure Lake) or elect for a customized trip itinerary that includes largemouth fishing, flats fishing for permit and bones, and river fishing for tarpon.
 No other program in Cuba (or elsewhere in the Caribbean) offers this type of diversity.
 All packages can be completely customized and based on the species you want to focus on, the time of year, and the optimal number of days.

 Anglers will stay at a private, anglers-only section of the Playa Larga Hotel, near the small town of Playa Larga.
 Guests stay in colorful bungalows that feature a front porch, interior sitting area, private bath with shower, two double beds, air conditioning, and hot water.
 There is also a private beach area available to angling guests only a short walk from the bungalows.